Mohammaddev54/Mohammaddev54/README.md

 Hi there 👋

 ### Status:
-A bit burnt out after writing the duplication scanning app.
+A bit burnt out after writing the duplication scanning script.

 ### ⚡ Fun fact:
 I am using different free Resources to learn python and other Computer realated information.